Pravargav/Amadeus/English/sentences.md

 -> He is my senior by one day.

 -> She stitched the dress by hand.

--> I have exceeded my daily limit.

--> My daily limit has been reached

--> I have hit my daily limit.

 -> Different times of the day affect our mood and energy levels.